AnthonyMastrean/rubygems-archive/README.md

     $ gem install installshield

 ## Usage
 You must `require 'installshield'` to get access to the custom rake task, `installshield`.

-    require 'installshield'

-Then, you can declare the task and provide a name (normal Rake stuff) and a block.
+Then, you can declare the task and provide a name and a block (normal Rake stuff).

     installshield :msi do |msi|
       # ...